linalopes/Blog/_posts/2024-10-23-pulleying-my-heart-over-the-network-with-osc.md

   <source src="https://live.staticflickr.com/video/54090060330/31ce273197/1080p.mp4?s=eyJpIjo1NDA5MDA2MDMzMCwiZSI6MTcyOTc1MzI0MSwicyI6Ijk5ODIzMzlkMDg1ZmMzYmNkYjk1ZjEwZjg2ODEwZGUwOTIwYTI3NTgiLCJ2IjoxfQ" type="video/mp4">
   Your browser does not support the video tag.
 </video>
+_This prototype is a partnership with my amazing husband and friend Fadri Pestalozzi 🫀_

 ### Understanding Networks, the Internet, and the Web